Three Tier Systeme of Panchayat Raj

 The list contains 29 items, e.g., land improvement, minor irrigation, animal husbandry, fisheries, education, women and child development, etc.

 The 11th Schedule thus distributes powers between the State Legislature and the Panchayat just as the 7th Schedule distributes powers between the Union and the State Legislature.

 Powers to impose taxes and financial resources of Panchayats

-A State may by law authorise a Panchayat to levy, collect and appropriate taxes, duties, tolls etc.
+A State may by law authorize a Panchayat to levy, collect and appropriate taxes, duties, tolls, etc.

-Grants-in-aids may be given to the Panchayts from the Consolidated Fund of the State.
+Grants-in-aid may be given to the Panchayats from the Consolidated Fund of the State.